“transformation of structure-shy programs with application to xpath queries and strategic functions” by alcino cunha, joost visser

 then we define a typeclass Typeable a

-value-level description of the type.
-(Think “serde knowing how to
+into this value-level description of the type.
+(Think “serde knowing how

 , where EP